 Finally, if you notice that your computer has encountered lasting effects from overheating, such as ongoing processing errors or continuing system glitches, consult a qualified computer repair technician to get your computer running safely, and quickly, again.
 Not sure where to find a tech?
 Try Angie’s List or Thumbtack to locate repair shops in your area.

-Find other ways to get the most out of your broadband by following the Resource Center and signing up for our weekly Allconnect newsletter.
+Find other ways to get the most out of your internet connection and home devices by following our Resource Center.